ACADEMIC SERVICES Frequently ASKED Questions

 • What subjects do you cover?

-We utilize Khan Academy curriculum for Math.
+For our Elementary & MIddle School Learners, we utilize Khan Academy curriculum for Math.
 This curriculum is matched to each Learner’s level.
-We also provide at least 60 minutes per day for outside play/movement.
-Each Learner also picks a monthly project of their own.
-Our staff supports the Learner to explore and research a subject they find interesting.
+Our staff also supports each Learner to explore and research a subject they find interesting.
 This may include topics such as Science, English, History, or Art.

 • Do you provide grades or transcripts?